 Vineyards are located around the state, with most of them concentrated on the Western Slope.
-Several local wine makers offer tastings and tours of their local vineyards.
-Most welcome guests year round, some are seasonal.
-Read our wine blog.
+Several local winemakers offer tastings and tours of their local vineyards.
+Most welcome guests year-round, and some are seasonal.

 There are dozens and dozens of wineries, with more opening each year.
 Many import their grapes from Colorado and beyond.
 Most welcome guests all year for tastings.
 And while you may get a look behind the scenes if you ask, only some of the wineries provide scheduled tours.

 Northern California isn’t the only place in America known for great wine anymore.
 Thanks to Coloradoan’s passion for quality, wine here is award winning.
 You can find a variety of styles, with most of the local grapes grown on the Western Slope.